How Much Does a Foundation Cost in 2025?

 Permits

-Getting the necessary building permits is a crucial step in your foundation project and can cost between $450 and $2,300, or about $1 per square foot on average.
+You’ll need building permits before work starts, and they usually run $450 to $2,300 (roughly $1 per square foot ).
 Permit costs vary by location and project scope, so make sure to factor these into your budget to avoid any legal issues or construction delays.

 Foundation Inspection